Skip to main content

 Q&A

 A patchwork.
-Donor CRM (Bloomerang, DonorPerfect, or Salesforce NPSP), QuickBooks or Sage Intacct for accounting, Excel for grants tracking, SharePoint or Google Drive for documentation, Outlook for reminders, and a board portal like BoardEffect or a shared Drive folder.
-The patchwork is the source of most operational friction at this size.
+A donor CRM like Bloomerang, DonorPerfect, or Salesforce NPSP.
+QuickBooks or Sage Intacct for accounting.
+Excel for grants.
+SharePoint or Google Drive for files.
+Outlook for reminders.
+A board portal or a shared folder.
+That patchwork causes most of the friction at this size.

 Q&A

-When does an ED know they have outgrown spreadsheets?
+How does an ED know they have outgrown spreadsheets

 Q&A

-What is the biggest risk the ED carries?
+What is the biggest risk an ED carries

-Concentrated knowledge risk.
-When the donor database, the grants tracker, and the compliance calendar live in one person's head or one person's spreadsheets, the ED's organization has a single point of failure.
-Unifying the data in a system the whole team uses is how that risk gets retired.
+Knowledge stuck in one head.
+When the donor data, the grants tracker, and the deadlines live with one person or in one spreadsheet, the org has a single point of failure.
+Putting that data in a shared system retires the risk.

 Frequently asked